 - 6. What requirement must be satisfied in addition to providing daycare services to specified daycare recipients in order for a daycare facility to qualify for an exception to the exclusive use rule?

 - A. The taxpayer must have applied for, been granted, or be exempt from having a license, certification, registration, or approval as a daycare center or as a family or group day care home under state law

 - B. The taxpayer must be self-employed

 - C. The facility must be a member of the National Association of Daycare Providers

 - D. The facility must provide meals and snacks to daycare recipients

 - 7. In connection with the actual expense method of figuring the deduction for business use of a home, a taxpayer's expenses applicable to and affecting only the business part of the taxpayer's home are referred to as which of the following?

 - A. Direct expenses

 - B. Qualified expenses

 - C. Indirect expenses

 - D. Unrelated expenses

-- 8. For purposes of figuring the home-office deduction, the term refers to an expense a taxpayer incurs for keeping up and running his or her entire home.
+- 8. For purposes of figuring the home-office deduction, the term \\\\\\ refers to an expense a taxpayer incurs for keeping up and running his or her entire home.

 - A. direct expense

 - B. unrelated expense

 - C. qualified expense

 - D. indirect expense

-- 9. Which of the following expenses are deductible only by a taxpayer using part of a home for business purposes?
+- 9. Which of the following expenses are deductible under the home-office deduction only in an amount equal to the total of such expenses multiplied by the percentage of the home used for business?

-- A. Real estate taxes
+- A. Indirect expenses

-- B. Expenses for security system maintenance
+- B. Direct expenses

-- C. Federally-declared disaster area casualty losses
+- C. Unrelated expenses

-- D. Mortgage interest
+- D. Qualified expenses

 - 10. Harry began using part of his home for business purposes this year.
 Over what period must he figure depreciation for purposes of his home-office deduction?

 - A. 5 years

 - B. 7 years

 - C. 25 years

 - D. 39 years

 - 11. Ellen uses 10% of her home for business purposes and qualifies for a home-office deduction.
 If the space she used for business for the entire year was 400 square feet and she uses the simplified method, for what home-office deduction would she qualify?

 - A. \$1,500

 - B. \$2,000

 - C. \$2,500

 - D. \$3,000